oscarbenedito/oscarbenedito.com/README.md

 ## Dependencies

-To generate the site all you need is Python 3 and the markdown library (install with `pip3 install markdown`).
+To generate the site all you need is Python 3.

 ## Other notes